MemoryXtend for PMEM

 You can create a Space that utilizes the MemoryXtend PMEM storage driver via the

 pu.xml configuration file, or in the code.
-For example, to create a Space called ‘mySpace’ with a PMEM memory pool of 20GB to be allocated at /tmp/pu-local-storage-pool.txt:
+For example, to create a Space called "mySpace' with a PMEM memory pool of 20GB to be allocated at /mnt/pmem0/pu-local-storage-pool.txt (the path in the file name should point to a file in the DAX file system):

 The general MemoryXtend configuration options also apply.
 For example, you can configure MemoryXtend to cache some data on-heap for faster access.